Lake Winnipeg algae threat: Social and economic impacts

-The lake supports a $100 million a year tourism industry and a $25 million a year fishing industry, and damage to the lake's ecological balance may have adverse economical effects.
-The toxins that blue-green algae release can destroy fresh water ecosystems and can be dangerous for a wide variety of aquatic and terrestrial species, including humans.
-It can generate deadly water conditions in prairie dugouts that has killed livestock.
-Commercial and aboriginal fishermen on the lake often find their nets temporarily disabled during the summer months because of the thick algae conditions.
+Damage to Lake Winnipeg's ecological balance has had adverse economical effects for the area's $100 million a year tourism industry and $25 million a year fishing industry.
+The toxins that blue-green algae release destroy freshwater ecosystems and are dangerous for a wide variety of aquatic and terrestrial species, including humans.
+Deadly water conditions in prairie dugouts have killed livestock.
+Commercial and indigenous fishermen on the lake often find their nets disabled during the summer months due to the thick algae conditions.